Sanitation Standards for Barbering Tools Every Pro Should Follow

 Reusable Tools

-Staying organized keeps your workflow clean and consistent.
-It also helps avoid mistakes when you are busy.
+This setup keeps your area organized and helps you avoid mistakes when things get busy.

-• Wash or sanitize your hands between every client
+• Wash your hands or use hand sanitizer after each client

-• Wipe down your chair and workstation between cuts
+• Wipe your chair and station after every cut

-• Always use a fresh neck strip and clean cape for each client
+• Use a fresh neck strip and a clean cape for every person

 Client Education Builds Trust